MaximeGrmd/Test-Screeb/README.md

 # Ionic Angular Conference Application

 This application is purely a kitchen-sink demo of the Ionic Framework and Angular.

-**There is not an actual Ionic Conference at this time.** This project is just to show off Ionic components in a real-world application.
-Please go through the steps in [CONTRIBUTING](https://github.com/ionic-team/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.
+To test screeb Saas solution.

-## React and Vue Versions
+## Angular Versions

 We've built versions of this test app in Angular for developers that would prefer to use one of those framework options: